 Many people jump into blogging just because others are jumping into it.
 That does not make any sense and soon or later they realize their mistakes.
 You should blog only if you love to blog.

-Choosing a good blogging platform vastly depends on what is your goal from blogging.
+Choosing a good blogging platform vastly depends on what is your goal in blogging.

 For example, if you want to earn money from blogging through ads, then some blog does not allow third-party ads whereas some free blogging platform allows native and third-party ads from where you can earn money.

-If you want to earn from affiliate marketing then there are some blogging platforms that might suit you more than the other.
-So first decide what is your goal from blogging.
+If you want to earn from affiliate marketing then there are some blogging platforms that might suit you more than the others.
+So first decide what is your goal for blogging.